The non-relativistic limit of first-order relativistic viscous fluids: Non-relativistic limit of the BDNK fluid model

 where $z^{\alpha}$ is the four-position vector of a fluid element.
 The local Lorentz factor $W$ is defined by

 The normalization of the 4-velocity $u^a u_a = -c^2$ implies that $u^a = \left(cW, W v^i \right)$, where

 We will also sometimes use the following shorthands

-We begin by studying some simple consequences of the assumptions of non-zero non-relativistic viscosity and the preservation of the structure of gravitational radiation.
+We begin by studying some simple consequences of the assumptions of non-zero non-relativistic viscosity and the preservation of the structure of the post-Newtonian metric.
 From Eq.~\eqref{eq:decomp_tmunu}, we see that $c^{-1} T^{0j}$ is given by

 From the form of the Lorentz factor in Eq.~\eqref{eq:lorentz-factor}, we know that $W$ only has even powers of $c^{-1}$ in its non-relativistic expansion.
 Similarly, one can calculate the non-relativistic expansion of the time-space components of the shear tensor and conclude that $\sigma^{0j}$ contains only odd powers of $c^{-1}$ (for more detailed calculations see Appendix~\ref{appendix:details-nr-expansion}).
-Therefore, to satisfy the preservation of the structure of gravitational radiation, we see that we must have the following non-relativistic expansions
+Therefore, to satisfy the preservation of the structure of the post-Newtonian metric, we see that we must have the following non-relativistic expansions

 From $\mathcal{Q}^{\mu} u_{\mu} = 0$, we see that, if $\mathcal{Q}^j = \mathcal{Q}^j_0 + \mathcal{O}(c^{-2})$, then $\mathcal{Q}^0_1 = v_j Q^j_0$.
 We also assert that $\mathcal{E}_0 = \rho$; this assumption reflects the fact that for non-relativistic motion, the largest contribution to the energy comes from the rest-mass energy.
 We note though that while the results we derive below do not depend on this assumption, it makes the presentation and the physical intuition clearer.